-Table 18 below displays the estimated parameters of multiple linear regression model of youths' self-employment against demographic factors.
-The coefficient (β_0) is 0.728, p=0.000 this means that even though all predictors were not considered, 0.728 youths will still engage themselves into self-employment.
-Moreover, it can be observed that age was statistically significant (P-value=0.000) at 95% confidence interval; its coefficient (β) = 0.288 which implies that age has a positive influence on youths' decision to become self-employed.
-Then when the age of young people increased by 1 unit, youths' self-employment expects to increase by 0.288.
-These findings go in the same stream as the findings of Morrar et al. (2021) who found that there is a significant influence of age on the decision of becoming self-employed.
+Table 27 displays the estimated parameters of multiple linear regression model of youths' self-employment against demographic factors.
+The coefficient (β_0) is 0.728 and p-value is 0.000, this means that even though all predictors were not considered, 0.728 youths will still engage themselves in self-employment.
+Moreover, it can be observed that age was statistically significant (P-value = 0.000) at 95% confidence interval; its coefficient (β) = 0.288, which implies that age has a positive influence on youths' decisions to become self-employed.
+Then, when the age of young people increased by 1 unit, youths' self-employment was expected to increase by 0.288.
+These findings go in the same stream as the findings of Morrar et al. (2021), who found that there is a significant influence of age on the decision to become self-employed.